What To Do If Someone With Celiac Disease Eats Gluten

 - Check for the GFCP (Gluten Free Certification Program) certified stamp when looking at food labels.
 This stamp signifies that the products come from a GFCP (Gluten Free Certification Program) certified manufacturing facility and have successfully completed and passed a GFCP facility audit.
 It’s important to note that there are very different labeling laws between Canada and the US.
 Click here for food labelling guidelines for those with Celiac Disease in Canada.

 - Keep a gluten free kitchen.
 If you have a celiac in your home co-existing with a gluten-eater, it’s very important that they have their own condiments, cutting boards, cutlery, frying pans, etc. Anything that could potentially be cross-contaminated with gluten should be kept in a separate place in the fridge and or kitchen, and labeled accordingly to avoid any confusion.
-Learn more here.
+Learn more about keeping your kitchen celiac safe here.

 - Avoid cross-contamination by washing dishes in the dishwasher.
 The dishwasher is the best bet for cleaning but hand washing can also be OK.
 If you are sharing a space with someone who is not gluten-free, try using a bit of bleach with hand washing.
 You can even do this in the dishwasher but usually the heat and pressure of the dishwasher are adequate.